Kentucky Derby: Attendance

 Millions of people from around the world bet at various live tracks and online sportsbooks.
 In 2017, a crowd of 158,070 watched Always Dreaming win the Derby, making it the seventh biggest attendance in the history of the racetrack.
 The track reported a wagering total of $209.2 million from all the sources on all the races on the Kentucky Derby Day program.
-It was a 9 percent increase compared to the total of $192.6 million in 2016 and an increase of 8 percent over the previous record set in 2015 of $194.3 million.
+It was a 9% increase compared to the total of $192.6 million in 2016 and an increase of 8% over the previous record set in 2015 of $194.3 million.
 TwinSpires, a platform for betting online and a partner of the Kentucky Derby and the Breeders' Cup, recorded $32.8 million in handle on the Churchill Down races for the Kentucky Derby Day program.
-This record was a 22 percent increase over the preceding year.
-On the Kentucky Derby race alone, the handle of TwinSpires was $20.1 million, which is a 22 percent rise compared to the prior year.
+This record was a 22% increase over the preceding year.
+On the Kentucky Derby race alone, the handle of TwinSpires was $20.1 million, which is a 22% rise compared to the prior year.

 The race often draws celebrities.
 HM Queen Elizabeth II, on a visit to the United States, joined the racegoers at Churchill Downs in 2007.

 Sponsorship

-The 2004 Kentucky Derby marked the first time that jockeys —as a result of a court order— were allowed to wear corporate advertising logos on their clothing.
+The 2004 Kentucky Derby marked the first time that jockeys—as a result of a court order—were allowed to wear corporate advertising logos on their clothing.

 Norman Adams has been the designer of the Kentucky Derby Logo since 2002.
 On February 1, 2006, the Louisville-based fast-food company Yum!
 Brands, Inc. announced a corporate sponsorship deal to call the race "The Kentucky Derby presented by Yum!
 Brands."
-In 2018 Woodford Reserve replaced Yum!
+In 2018, Woodford Reserve replaced Yum!
 Brands as the presenting sponsor.

+The Swiss watchmaker Longines is the official sponsor timekeeper of the Kentucky Derby.